dabeaz/curio/docs/tutorial.rst

 Curio - A Tutorial Introduction
 ===============================

-Curio is a library for concurrent systems programming.
-It uses coroutines and the async/await syntax introduced in Python 3.5.
+Curio is a library for concurrent systems programming that uses coroutines and the async/await syntax introduced in Python 3.5.
 Most of Curio is based on existing abstractions such as threads, sockets, files, locks, and queues.
 However, it also implements a task model that provides for cancellation, task groups, and other features.
-This tutorial will take you through the basics of the concurrency model.
+This tutorial takes you through the basics of the concurrency model.
 Consult the "howto" guide at https://curio.readthedocs.io/en/latest/howto.html for cookbook-style information on specific programming tasks.